Quick View State Specific Document Help:

 More information from the Social Security Administration

-If you have changed your name due to a marriage, you will need to bring documentation to prove this.
+If you have changed your name due to a marriage or if your utility bills are in your spouse's name, you will need to bring documentation to prove this.
 You can contact the office of vital statistics in the state of your marriage to obtain these records.

 Record of Divorce